 This is the title of the course and the course description.
 The description will tell you what the course will cover and has clues about what you'll be expected to do in the class.
-For instance, this description lets you know you'll be expected to write poetry.

-This is the number of credit hours you will earn if you satisfactorily complete the course. :
+This is the number of credit hours you will earn if you satisfactorily complete the course.